terminusdb/technical-blogs/blogs/whats_in_a_name.md

 expanded name would be something like:
 `https://lib.terminusdb.com/people/Person/joe`.

-Using this sort of naming, all TerminusDB objects can be refered to with an unambiguous URI, and we can also dump a TerminusDB database as a valid RDF.
+Using this sort of naming, all TerminusDB objects can be referred to with an unambiguous URI, and we can also dump a TerminusDB database as a valid RDF.

 ## Keys

 Coming up with the right URI for an object is hard.
-Especially when you are generating lots of them programattically.
+Especially when you are generating lots of them programmatically.
 Fortunately, we *can* make things easier.
 We can use a *key*.
 Keys are used in relational databases to establish the identity of a row, but they are generally treated as a constraint on the table.
-In fact we can use the key as a unique name which can always be used to describe an object.
+In fact, we can use the key as a unique name that can always be used to describe an object.

 Supposing we already have a unique identifier, such as a social security number.
-In this case we can be assured that a record for an individual person can have a uniquely designated object in our system.
+In this case, we can be assured that a record for an individual person can have a uniquely designated object in our system.

 The schema document for a `Person` class might look like this: